arki1/examples/README.md

 kustomize build . | kubectl apply -f -
 ```

 The service added is of type [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types), meaning it can't be accessed from outside the cluster.
-In order to load the web UI in your web browser, you have to set up a direct connection to the cluster:
+In order to load the web UI in your web browser, you have to set up a direct connection to the cluster.

+If the command below fails with `error: unable to forward port because pod is not running.
+Current status=Pending`, try again.

 ```bash
 kubectl port-forward svc/web-ui 8080:80
 ```

+You know the command worked when it displays `Forwarding from 127.0.0.1:8080 -> 5000`.

 Now in your Cloud Shell interface, press the web preview button and select "Preview on port 8080" to open the web interface in your browser: